Skip to main content

 A bit more complex SELECT AI query using runsql keyword

-The last keyword option, chat is probably the most interesting as conversational AI response is generated:
+The last keyword option, chat, is probably the most interesting as it generates a conversational AI response:

 select ai chat what is the revenue by customer segments in the last year